Physician Agency and Financial Incentives

 Takeaways

-• Basic model of physician agency and financial incentives
+• A simple framework for physician agency and financial incentives